-D-Living—This place is great because it offers unqiue houseware and decor items for major Disney fans.
+- D-Living—This place is great because it offers unique houseware and decor items for major Disney fans.

-Whether you are traveling with toddler or kids who are a bit older, there are countless things to do at Disney Springs for kids.
+Whether you are traveling with toddlers or kids who are a bit older, there are countless things to do at Disney Springs for kids.
 Spending some time here is a great way to break up your Disney vacation and spend a rest day.
 Sometimes when you are visiting the Disney Parks (Magic Kingdom, Hollywood Studios, Animal Kingdom or Epcot) on back to back days, you may need a day off to enjoy the other aspects Disney World has to offer.

 Interested in some hotel recommendations?
 Check out my review on all five Disney value resorts, moderate resorts, and some great off-site choices for the best family resorts in Orlando.
 If you’re looking for ideas on what to bring to Disney, check out my Disney packing list for suggestions.
 I hope you consider visiting Disney Springs with kids next time you take a Disney World vacation.